Tuition:

 2nd-5th Grades

 The elementary program at COR is purely supplemental, however we make sure each class is packed full of learning and academic support for home studies.
-Each teacher puts together their own lessons based on their teaching style and promotes learning through hands-on activities and games.
+Teachers put together their own lessons based on their teaching style and promote learning through hands-on activities and games.

 MATH uses a game style class that allows each student to work at their own level.
 It is a fast paced and super fun class.